Northeastern University’s Master of Public Administration (MPA) is the management degree for those who serve the public good.

 Master of Public Administration Overview

-The Northeastern MPA takes a practice-oriented, research-based approach.
-Students gain a toolkit of core leadership, budgeting, management, and analysis skills.
-They also gain advanced technology skills, including Big Data, analytics, data visualization, programming languages such as R and Python, GIS applications, and artificial intelligence.
-Public administration graduates enter or advance in careers as program directors, management analysts, research analysts, town administrators, and more.
+The Northeastern Policy School’s MPA takes an experiential, research-based approach to leading in the public sphere.
+Students develop core leadership, budgeting, management, and analysis skills, which they supplement with elective courses reflecting their individual interests.
+Public administration graduates enter or advance in government and non-profit careers as program directors, management analysts, research analysts, town administrators, and more.

 Program Goals and Learning Outcomes